pnkskff/CodeWars-Solutions/README.md

         Solution 3 Num to Str.js

-        * When Sort logic kicks in, the double digit numbers append to their root.
+        - When Sort logic kicks in, the double digit numbers append to their root number.

   4. Solutions are not always the best/most efficient, but it works! - "I'm a baddie and I write bad code. /s"